AloPeyk/AloPeyk-WooCommerce-Plugin/README.md

 10. Credit can be added whenever there is not enough credit to create the order.
 11. Coupons can also be applied to increase Alopeyk credit.
 12. List of all Alopeyk orders and their details, actions and statuses.
-13. Alopeyk order detail page can be used to track shipping proccess.
+13. Alopeyk order detail page can be used to track shipping process.
 14. Alopeyk order can be evaluated whenever it is finished.
 15. Online tracking link will be added to customers' order list page if allowed by shop admin.
 16. Online tracking link will be added to customers' order detail page if allowed by shop admin.